JDL Travel

 Mountain views en route to Virginia

 We left North Carolina with an ambitious timeline.
-We planned to visit Jessie's grandma, Maw Maw in Virginia on our way back to Annapolis for one night.
-Then we needed to get the RV to the Delaware campground we booked in time for Jessie to host a bachelorette weekend in Bethany Beach.
-And last, but certainly not least, Dylan had a jury duty summons in Annapolis that day after check-in.
+We planned to visit my grandma, Maw Maw, in Virginia on our way back to Annapolis for one night.
+Then we needed to get the RV to the Delaware campground we booked in time for me to host a bachelorette weekend in Bethany Beach.
+And last, but certainly not least, Dylan had a jury duty summons in Annapolis the day after check-in.

 Maw Maw